 3. Your Website is Not User-FriendlyAre users easily able to navigate around your website?
 Can they figure out what you do in the first minute of visiting your website?
 If you answered no to either of these questions, it’s time to make a few changes.
 First, check every part of your website to ensure it’s properly working and delete content that is irrelevant to your brand or purpose.
 Potential customers want a website that is easy to navigate, so broken links and irrelevant content will drive them away.

 4. Know Your AudienceWho are you trying to attract?
 Who is your demographic?
 You should know the age, gender, location, income level, taste, and preference of your customers.
 You want to learn as much information on your ideal customer as possible to make sure you’re creating relevant content.

 5. Doing Too MuchIf you’re trying to do too much on one website, you’re not going to attract traffic because search engines don’t know how to rank you.
 Therefore, it’s essential to make sure that you’ve narrowed down your business to a specialized segment.
 For example, if you run a flower shop, you don’t want to use your website to showcase your woodworking and DIY cookie recipes.
 Instead, only post content related to your flower shop and keep your side projects on a different platform.

-You may have the best content on the internet, but if your website is not Search Engine Optimization (SEO) friendly, you will not show up at the top of the search engines.
-Check your content to make sure you are using proper language, relevant keywords, link building and creating content that fits your brand.
+6. Poor SEOYou may have the best content on the internet, but if your website is not Search Engine Optimization (SEO) friendly, you will not show up at the top of the search eSo checks.
+Check your content to make sure you use proper language, relevant keywords, link building, and create content that fits your brand.

 Most of these problems can be easily fixed by changing a few aspects of your website.

 However, not all web design is created equal.
 Don’t want to worry about fixing these problems yourself?
-Check out my web design services to see how we can create a unique customized website to fit your brand goals.
+Contact us to see how we can create a unique customized website to fit your brand goals.